Annual Call for Proposals

 Before you apply, please visit the “Getting Started” section that provides the background on Astronomy for Development, resources and links to assist you with project design, monitoring, evidence and evaluation etc. You can take the free online course on Astronomy for Development designed to provide a helping hand to anyone who intends to submit a proposal.
 We have also published a short course on ‘’Introduction to Development Economics’’ for those who are interested in gaining a deeper understanding.

-You can also search through the past projects funded by the OAD to learn about the work done around the world, to check if your idea has been tried by anyone before, and to find resources developed by other projects which could potentially be used for your project.
+You can also search through the past projects funded by the OAD to learn about the work done around the world, to check if your idea has been tried by anyone before.

 Getting Started with an OAD Proposal